 Program areas at MMO

 Medical Missions Outreach serves patients on 5 continents and oceania by partnering with indigenous local churches to provide no-cost healthcare access in developing nations.
 Our patient demographic includes all ages, with special focus and attention given to women and children, as they are often the most under-served in the communities where we work.
 Healthcare services include: health promotion, disease prevention, health education, and both pharmacological and non-pharmacological treatments within the disciplines of medicine, surgery, dentistry, optometry, mental health, and physical therapy.
-Each clinic includes a pharmacy, basic central supply, and laboratory with clia (clinical laboratory improvement amendments of 1988) waived testing.
+Each clinic includes a pharmacy, basic central supply, and limited laboratory with clia (clinical laboratory improvement amendments of 1988) waived testing.
 All patient encounters include compassionate, holistic healthcare, including the opportunity for spiritual counseling provided by members of the indigenous local church.
 The teams comprise healthcare professionals, non-medical volunteers, and students from across the united states and canada, as well as local volunteers, including local healthcare professionals, from the communities where services are provided.
 Teams set up in public schools, community centers, or churches, and the event is widely advertised by local hosts.
-Each Medical mission brigade (trip), on average, is 8-10 days long.
-The Medical clinic is conducted monday through thursday, and friday is a non-clinic day.
+Each Medical mission trip, on average, is 8-10 days long.
+The Medical clinic is conducted monday through thursday.
 Our teams are capable of seeing approximately 1,500-3,000 patients throughout the week (depending upon team size and community response).
 Cases requiring additional care are referred using the local healthcare system, and local churches often conduct follow up for socio-economic and spiritual needs that arise.